node-red/node-red-ui-nodes/README.md

 # node-red-ui-nodes
 Additional nodes for Node-RED Dashboard

-This repository is intended to contain a few example extra Dashboard Widgets for the [Node-RED Dashboard](https://flows.nodered.org/node/node-red-dashboard) project - along with documentation that should be enough to help you create your own.
+This repository contains a few example extra Dashboard Widgets for the [Node-RED Dashboard](https://flows.nodered.org/node/node-red-dashboard) project - along with documentation that should be enough to help you create your own.
 In order to work they require both [Node-RED](https://nodered.org) and Node-RED-Dashboard to be installed.

-Most widgets will be published as their own standalone npm packages called node-red-contrib-ui-*something*, rather than as part of this repo.
+Most widgets will be published as their own standalone npm packages called node-red-node-ui-*something*, rather than as part of this repo.

 A basic knowledge of Javascript is required, and the UI itself uses Angular version 1 and jQuery, so a knowledge of, or a willingness to learn, some of these would be an advantage.